joom/Divan.hs/README.md

 The first line is the verse itself.
 The second line is how the program syllablizes the verse.
 The third line is the symbol string for the *vezin* (list of Open and Closed).
 The fourth line is a *tef'ile* list suggestion.

-The last verse of this excerpt is problematic, because the program cannot yet detect the *aruz* flaws (*kusur*) that are made on purpose.
+The last verse of this excerpt is incorrect, because the program cannot yet detect the *aruz* flaws (*kusur*) that are made on purpose.
 However, it must be pretty much functional so far!

 ## Further Documentation